yenjie/Zhadron2022/Skims/20230310_ZHadronSkims/readme.md

    * Snapshot 2023 Apr 25 after MIT meeting
 * Version 2 - 2023 Apr 25
    * Adding switch to do charged gen particles or all gen particles
+   * Adding a new tree InfoTree that contains all the input arguments used to make the tree